saikrishna0126/assignment.github.io/README.md

   ###### **SSH (Secure Shell/Secure Socket Shell)**

   - **SSH** Stands for **Secure socket shell** and **Secure shell**.
-SSH is a widely used network protocol that provides a secure way to connect remote servers.
+SSH is a widely used network protocol that provides a secure way to connect remote servers and computers.
 It provides a secure encrypted connection between two hosts over an insecure network.
 This connection can also be used for terminal access, file transfers, and for tunneling other applications.
   - SSH protocol uses symmetric encryption, asymmetric encryption and hashing in order to secure transmission of information.
       - Encryption and Decryption have two ways
         - Symmetric encryption